Tenth Acre Farm

 This page may contain affiliate links.
 Please read my disclosure for more info.

-Remember, these October garden tasks are based on my gardening in USDA hardiness zone 6a.
+Following are some ideas for how to prioritize your activities in the October garden.
+These tasks are based on my gardening in USDA hardiness zone 6b.
 You may need to make adjustments for your climate.

 1. October Harvest